Businesses and the Employee Mandate

 The law specifies how to handle other types of workers, such as seasonal workers and variable hour staff, and requires you to maintain monthly records on the total number of employees

-The size of your company determines whether you will be assessed penalties starting in 2015 if you fail to offer affordable coverage.
+The size of the company determines whether it will be assessed penalties starting in 2015 if failing to offer affordable coverage.
 Groups with up to 50 full time equivalent employees are not required to offer health insurance coverage and are not penalized if they do not provide it.

 Employers with 50 or more full-time equivalent employees must decide if they will continue to offer a group health plan, or instead pay the penalty for failing to offer coverage — the “play or pay” mandate.
 There are two possible penalties that the federal government could impose on a group under this provision: